 We Want to Hear from You

-Environmental Services will inform residents and businesses about project activities and respond to questions and concerns in a timely manner.
+Environmental Services will inform residents and businesses about program activities and respond to questions and concerns in a timely manner.
 The following resources will help you stay informed and report concerns:

-- Questions: Call 503-823-5315, stating that Downtown Urgent Repairs is your area of concern.
+- With questions or comments, call 503-823-5315, stating the area or project of concern.
 Outreach staff will return your call by the next business day.

 The public sewer pipes in this project have defects that require urgent repairs to avoid their collapse.
 The city's goal is to repair the majority of pipes using trenchless methods, such as pipe lining.
 Some areas that cannot be lined will require spot repairs, where crews will dig small trenches to replace short sections of pipe.
 Other areas will require sewer cleanout installations to enable the pipe lining repair work.
 This approach will avoid having to dig long trenches in downtown streets to replace whole pipes later.